 Information on student loans and other sources of financial aid, as well as all important deadlines, can be found at the University's Office of Financial Aid: http://www.colorado.edu/financialaid/.
 All questions regarding the FAFSA form should be directed to that office, as well.

 The MENV program offers a small number of scholarships.

-Prospective students who are interested in MENV program scholarships must submit their applications by the priority deadline (January 11, 2019).
+All applicants for Spring 2021 will be considered for scholarship opportunities.
+There is no priority deadline for spring admissions.
+Prospective students who are applying for Summer 2021 and are interested in MENV program scholarships must submit their applications by the priority deadline (January 15, 2021).
 There are no additional forms to fill out; all priority applicants will be considered for scholarship.
 If you are chosen for an incoming student award, the amount will be stated in your admission decision letter.

 You may also contact the Graduate School Office or visit their website for more information on federal grants and scholarships.
 We encourage you to research private sources of scholarships and funding, as well.

 The MENV program is different than traditional research-track graduate programs that you might be familiar with, where students do research and work in a lab for a thesis project.
 As a professional program, MENV students substitute practical experience and professional development for the research component; therefore, teaching assistantships are not available for MENV students.

 The MENV program offers student employment positions within the department.
 These positions are roughly 10-15 hours per week and offer students a chance to become intimately involved with staff, faculty, and external partners.
 You will receive more information about these positions and how to apply when you arrive on campus.